-Use Worksheet 2 to figure the amounts to enter on lines 2a and 2b for commercial revitalization deductions (CRD) from rental real estate activities (see Commercial revitalization deduction (CRD) on page 4).
-Do not include:
+Use Worksheet 2 to figure the amounts to enter on lines 2a and 2b for

 - Income or other deductions from the same activity.
 Instead, report any net income or net loss from the activity, except for the CRD, in Worksheet 1 if you actively participated in the activity or in Worksheet 3 if you did not actively participate. - CRDs from passive activities other than rental real estate activities.
 Instead, report these deductions as part of the net income or loss from the passive activity in Worksheet 3.